Zhang Jike: Career

 In 2011, Zhang first played in the singles event at the WTTC and won the gold medal by defeating Joo-Sae Hyuk, Wang Liqin, Timo Boll and Wang Hao, making an epic celebration by ripping his shirt after winning the final.
-After a few months, he won the 2011 World Cup in Paris by defeating Joo-Sae Hyuk 4–0, Wang Hao 4–2 in the final.
-After the final point, he took off his shirt and threw it to the audience and thanked them for their support.
-During the Olympic Games in London 2012, Zhang played a terrific match against European legend Vladimir Samsonov where he was 2-3 down, but still managed to win the match.
+He won the 2011 World Cup in Paris by defeating Joo-Sae Hyuk 4–0, and then Wang Hao 4–2 in the final.
+During the 2012 Summer Olympics in London, Zhang was 2-3 down against Vladimir Samsonov, but came back to win the match.
 In the semi-final, he defeated Dimitrij Ovtcharov 4–1.
-In the final he met his teammate Wang Hao again.
-But this time Zhang proved he was too strong and dominated Wang Hao.
-By 4-1 defeating Wang Hao, he achieved a career Grand Slam.
-Zhang Jike also won the gold medal in the team event but on the way lost to Timo Boll in the semi-final against Germany.
-Later that year he won against Ma Long 4–3 in final of the Slovakia Open.
+In the final he met his teammate Wang Hao again and won 4-1.
+The Chinese team also won gold in the team event, though Zhang lost to Timo Boll in the semi-final against Germany.
+Later that year he beat Ma Long 4–3 in final of the Slovakia Open.

-In 2013, he had a bad start after losing to Chen Chien-an at the Asian Games.
-Later at the WTTC, he once again proved he was undefeatable.
-He won the Gold Medal beating Fan Zhendong, Robert Gardos, Gustavo Tsuboi, Patrick Baum, Xu Xin and Wang Hao in the finals.
+Zhang had a slow start to the 2013 season, losing to Chen Chien-an at the Asian Games, but improved through the season to win the WTTC Gold Medal, beating Fan Zhendong, Robert Gardos, Gustavo Tsuboi, Patrick Baum, Xu Xin and Wang Hao.
 This time Zhang jumped over the barriers and ran towards his parents.
-The same year, he defeated Ma Long 4–1 in the final of the Kuwait Open.
+The same year, he again defeated Ma Long 4–1 in the final of the Kuwait Open.

-In 2014 he won the World Cup in Düsseldorf/Germany by defeating Timo Boll in the semi-final and Ma Long in the final by 4–3.
-He was appreciated for his amazing backhand-banana at 10-10 and took a service point to win the gold.
+In 2014, he won the World Cup in Düsseldorf, by Boll in the semi-final and Ma in the final, 4-3.

 At the 2015 WTTC, he lost to Fang Bo 1–4, but partnering with Xu Xin he won the gold medal in the doubles event.
 In August, he was upset by Stefan Fegerl of Austria in the men's singles semi-final of the Polish Open.
 He lost to Ma Long 3–4 in the final of the German Open despite having a match point in the 6th game.